CogentRoleplayCommunity/FogentRoleplay/src/Magic/Magic.md

 ### [Runecraft](Runecraft/Runecraft.md)

-## Magic Skill Levels
+## Unlocking Magic

+You unlock an amount of Magic Skill depending on your Magic Vocation level.
+All magic skills start at the level -1 (incompetent).

-### Level -1: Incompetent (Party Trick)
+### Party Trick Tier (Level -1: Incompetent)

 Requires an investment of 0 skill point to unlock.
-Generally acquired through narrative means.
+Generally acquired during character creatioin or through narrative means.
 Examples include:

 * A minuet latent genetic potential, such as from the race of the character.
 (Sorcerer)
 * Partial knowledge of a type of magic learned quickly on the fly without the required study to be considered a novice.
 (Wizard)